SoftwareAG/webmethods-api-gateway/samples/datamanagement/APIGatewayUtility/README.md

 ### Configure the log location

 Since this log file is present inside the container, this log file will be removed when we remove the container.
-If you want to persist the log file outside the container, then include the option -logFileLocation while executing the command.
+If you want to persist the log file outside the container, then include the option -logFileLocation and mount the docker volume while executing the command.
 Sample given below,

 	docker run -e apigw_elasticsearch_hosts=daeyaix1bvt01.eur.ad.sag:9240 apigwutil -c list backup -logFileLocation \utils\logs